AsmaaAliBahgat/printf/README.md

 Conversion specifiers to handle: d, i, u, o, x, X

 9. Print some money and give it to us for the rain forests
-Handle the field width for non-custom conversion specifiers.
+Handle the fifor non-custom conversion specifiers.

-10. The negative is the equivalent of the composer's score, and the print the perfor mance
+10. The negative is the ee composer's score, and the print the perfor mance
-Handle the precision for non-custom conversion specifiers.
+Handle the precision for non-custom conv

-11. It's depressing when you're still around and your albums are out of print
+11. It's  when you're still around and your albums are out of print
 Handle the 0 flag character for non-custom conversion specifiers.

-12. Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection
+12. Every time that wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection
-Handle the - flag character for non-custom conversion specifiers.
+Handle the - flag charm conversion specifiers.

 13. Print is the sharpest and the strongest weapon of our party
-Handle the following custom conversion specifier:
+Handle the following custom conversion sp

-14. The flood of print has turned reading into a process of gulping rather than savo ring
+14. The flood of print has turned reading into a process of gulping ra
 Handle the following custom conversion specifier:

 15. *
-All the above options work well together.
+All the above well together.